coderefinery/git-intro/_episodes/05-remotes.md

 exercises: 25
 questions:
   - How does version control scale from 1 to N users per repository?
-  - How can I easily set up a public repository online
+  - How can I set up a public repository online
-  - How can I easily set up a local repository for my computer?
+  - How can I set up a local repository for my computer?
 objectives:
   - "Student understands the concept of remotes"
   - "Student can add an initialized repository to GitHub"